• Compliant Equipment

 Dry Hire vs Wet Hire: What’s The Difference?

-You’ve made the decision to hire plant equipment or machinery.
+You’ve decided to hire plant equipment or machinery.
 But is dry or wet hire right for you?

 Unfortunately, the answer isn’t always clear-cut.
 There are plenty of variables that make it hard to weigh up which option will be best for you and your team.